joshmalina/chirbah/_posts/2017-07-18-Trader_Joe's_Stone_Fruit_Blitz.markdown

 Because these peaches were confusing, I can't recommend them.
 But, I hope to give them another shot later this summer.

-<em>Honestly, I feel bad for all the TJ stone throwing.
-It's really one of my favorite grocery stores.
+<em>Honestly, I feel bad for all the TJ stone throwing -- it's really one of my favorite grocery stores.
 And I'd like to say
-there's no more to shade to be thrown on TJ's fruit, but unfortunately more bad news is on the way.
-Stay tuned, dear reader.</em>
+that no more shade will be thrown on TJ's fruit, but unfortunately more bad news is on the way.</em>